abarth/shorebird/TRUSTED_TESTERS.md

 That indicates you have not yet added the network permissions (see above) to your app, as I had forgotten when running my example above.

+## Publishing your app to the Play Store

+Once you are ready to publish your app to the Play Store, you will need to build a release version of your app.

+Shorebird needs to know the exact apk you publish to the store, in order to correctly provide later updates.
+When you're ready, use `shorebird release` to build the final release version of your app.
+This will build the app and then upload the apk to the Shorebird servers.

+Shorebird does not yet support automatically uploading the appbundle to the Play Store.
+You will need to do this manually, however `shorebird release` will print the path and provide brief instructions on how to do this.

-## Publishing patches to your app
+## Deploying patches to your app

+Once you've released a version of your app to the Play Store, you can deploy patches to it.

-To publish a patch to your app, use `shorebird publish`.
+To deploy a patch to your app, use `shorebird patch`.
 It should look like:

 ```
-shorebird publish
+shorebird patch
 ✓ Building release (5.5s)
 ✓ Fetching apps (0.2s)

-🚀 Ready to publish a new patch!
+🚀 Ready to patch your app!

 📱 App: My App (28f5d0d9-158a-4401-8f19-cd19b90d6414)
 📦 Release Version: 1.0.0